thexqin/ogs-analysis/README.md

-# OGS Analysis
+# Online-Go (OGS) Analysis

 ## Uncover Your Go Game Insights

-Welcome to the `ogs-analysis` repository\!
+Welcome to the `online-go-analysis` repository\!
 This project provides a robust Python-based solution for analyzing your game data from the **Online Go Server (OGS)**.
 Whether you're a seasoned Go player looking to pinpoint areas for improvement or a data enthusiast interested in applying data analysis and visualization techniques to real-world data, this tool offers valuable insights into your playing habits and performance.

 By leveraging the OGS API, this project fetches your game history, processes it with `pandas`, and generates insightful visualizations using `plotly`.
 It also integrates with **Anvil Uplink** to provide a seamless web-based interface for interacting with your data.